 - Between sips, place your wine glass in the refrigerator for a few minutes

-You can purchase the AllTemp Select on Amazon.com, click on the link (Amazon account required):
+You can purchase the AllTemp Select or one of the other thermometers shown below on Amazon.com, click on the link (Amazon account required):